A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions: Topological bundles

-where $\mathrm{pr}_2 \colon C \times \C^d \rightarrow \C^d$ is the projection onto the second component and $\C^d$ carries the Euclidean norm. \end{enumerate} \end{definition} \begin{remark} By \cite[Proposition 10.9]{Gierz1982} a continuous Banach bundle $s \colon E \rightarrow M$ is locally trivial if and only if the bundle $s \colon E \rightarrow M$ of vector spaces is locally trivial in the usual sense (see also \cite[Remark 4.3 (iii)]{EdKr2021}). \end{remark} The following Serre-Swan-type duality result (see \cite[Proposition 4.13]{EdKr2021}) shows that local triviality of a Banach bundle over a compact space is reflected nicely by its space of continuous sections (cf. \cite{Swan1962}).
+The following Serre--Swan-type duality result (see \cite[Proposition 4.13]{EdKr2021}) shows that local triviality of a Banach bundle over a compact space is reflected nicely by its space of continuous sections (cf. \cite{Swan1962}).
 Recall here that a module $\Gamma$ over a ring $R$ is \emph{projective} if there is an $R$-module $\Lambda$ such that $\Gamma \oplus \Lambda$ is a free $R$-module. \begin{proposition} For a continuous Banach bundle $s \colon E \rightarrow M$ over a compact space $M$ the following assertions are equivalent. \begin{enumerate}[(a)] \item $s \colon E \rightarrow M$ is locally trivial. \item $\Gamma(E)$ is finitely generated and projective. \end{enumerate} \end{proposition}